karixtech/karix-python/docs/MessageApi.md

 Get list of messages sent or received

 Get list of messages sent or received.
-Sorted by descending order of `queued_time` (latest messages are first)
+Sorted by descending order of `created_time` (latest messages are first)

 ### Example
 ```python